rmjuarez12/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+**A: Closure is being used on the return line, since the return line is an inner(or nested) function.**

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+**A: The first time that the `dansRoll` method was called, it returned a 3, while the second time it was called, it returned a 5.
+The only thing that was always the same was the name, which was `Dan`, since it was specified in the function's argument.
+However, the value for `newRoll` changed, since that was handled by the inner function, which is a closure.**

 c.
 What is the lexical scope of `newRoll`?

+**A: The lexical scope of `newRoll` would be the variable `name`, since that is a variable that the parent function has access to**

 ### Task 2c - Exit Ticket